nulib-oer/lantern/source/drafts/online-workflow.md

 :::

-5. When you're ready to make the commit, you can keep the default setting for committing directly to the `main` branch.
+5. When you're ready to make the commit, you can keep the default setting for committing directly to the `main` branch

-6. Click on the "Commit changes" button.
+6. Click on the "Commit changes" button

 This action will trigger a few things for your new textbook: